The History of Bergen

 It’s worth noting that during this time Bergen was one of the largest cities in Scandinavia.
 In 1300, approximately 7,000 people lived in Bergen, compared to 3,000 in Nidaros (Trondheim) and 2,000 in Oslo.
 At the time, medium-sized cities in Europe had a population between 5,000-10,000, and Bergen was the only Norwegian city of this magnitude.
 In the 1600s, Bergen was the largest city in the Nordics with 15,000 inhabitants; Copenhagen had about 13,000 and Trondheim, Norway’s second-largest city, had about 5,000 inhabitants.
 Bergen remained the largest city in Norway until the 1830s when it was overtaken by the capital Christiania (Oslo).

-Until the 17th century, Bergen had enjoyed exclusive rights to mediate trade between Northern Norway and abroad.
-However, the Hanseatic dominance of the city’s trade gradually declined in favour of Norwegian merchants (often of Hanseatic ancestry) and in 1753 the Hanseatic Kontor finally closed.
-Bergen maintained its monopoly of trade in Northern Norway until 1789 when Vardø and Hammerfest were granted town status and market rights.
+Until the 17th century, Bergen enjoyed exclusive rights to mediate trade between Northern Norway and abroad.
+However, the Hanseatic dominance of the city’s trade gradually declined in favour of Norwegian merchants (often of Hanseatic ancestry), and in 1753, the Hanseatic Kontor finally closed.
+Bergen maintained its trade monopoly in Northern Norway until 1789, when Vardø and Hammerfest were granted town status and market rights.

 20th Century Growth

-By the early 20th century, the export goods were mainly fish products as well as timber.
+By the early 20th century, the export goods were mainly fish products and timber.
 Additionally, steamship companies and industry were growing along the Bergen harbour, and Bergen became the starting port for Hurtigruten.
 New economic life was also growing in the city, including banks and insurance companies.
-Urban expansion had been huge during 1877 and 1914, and Bergen’s rural district was incorporated into the city.
+Urban expansion had been massive between 1877 and 1914, and Bergen’s rural district was incorporated into the city.

-After World War I, Bergen was hit by economic crises with closed industrial plants, ships in storage, and so on.
-A lot of the merchant fleet had been damaged during the war, despite the fact Norway was neutral.
+After World War I, Bergen experienced economic crises, with closed industrial plants, ships in storage, and so on.
+Despite Norway’s neutrality, the merchant fleet was damaged.

 World War II

 Bergen was occupied on the first day of the German invasion on 9 April 1940, after a brief fight between German ships and Norwegian coastal artillery.
 The Bergen section of the operation was fronted by the German cruisers Konigsberg and Cologne, with 1900 soldiers on board.
 The fort at Bergen was staffed with 33 officers and 279 corporals and privates.
-The fort shot at the ships as they sailed towards Bergen at 3:58am, and it immediately became obvious how outdated the fortress was; one of the few grenades that hit the ships did not go off.
-The ships did not fire back, but sent the message “stop shooting!”.
+The fort shot at the ships as they sailed towards Bergen at 3:58 am, and it immediately became obvious how outdated the fortress was; one of the few grenades that hit the vessel did not go off.
+The ships did not fire back but said, “stop shooting!”.
 By the time the locals woke up on 9 April, Nazi flags were flying on Bergen’s buildings.

 Resistance groups were operating out of Bergen, including Saborg, Milorg, the Theta Group, Sivorg, the Stein-organisasjonen, and the Communist Party.
 Additionally, the Shetland Group also operated near Bergen.

-losed industrial plants, ships in storage, and so on.
-A lot of the merchant fleet had been damaged during the war, despite the fact Norway was neutral.
+Lost industrial plants, ships in storage, and so on.
+Despite Norway’s neutrality, much of the merchant fleet was damaged during the war.

 Bombing Raids

-The city was subject to some Allied bombing raids, aimed at German naval installations in the harbour, and some of these caused Norwegian civilian causalities numbering about 100.
-Nordnes was also damaged by Allied bombing raids, and the old theatre was destroyed.
+The city was subject to some Allied bombing raids aimed at German naval installations in the harbour, and some of these caused Norwegian civilian casualties numbering about 100.
+Allied bombing raids also damaged Nordnes, and the old theatre was destroyed.
 One of the most known events took place in 1944, when the city was hit by the bombing of Laksevåg, a suburb in Bergen.
 The British were targeting the German U-boat pen Bruno, located at the end of the harbour.
-152 aircraft took part in the raid, which dropped 1,432 bombs over the area, most of which hit civilian targets.
-191 civilians were killed, including 61 kids at the Holen School, which was accidentally bombed.
+One hundred fifty-two aircraft took part in the raid, which dropped 1,432 bombs over the area, most of which hit civilian targets.
+One hundred ninety-one civilians were killed, including 61 kids at the Holen School, which was accidentally bombed.

 Bergen after the explosion

 In 1944, the Dutch ship Voorbode exploded by the fortress quay with 120 tons of ammunition on board.
-The explosion was so powerful that 131 houses disappeared, 117 houses were condemned, 45 houses were severely damaged, and 3,500 buildings were damaged.
-98 people were killed and 4,800 were injured.
-Important historical buildings such as Nykirken, Tollboden, the Rosenkrantz Tower and Håkonshallen were severely damaged by later restored.
+The explosion was so powerful that 131 houses disappeared, 117 were condemned, 45 were severely damaged, and 3,500 buildings were damaged.
+Ninety-eight people were killed, and 4,800 were injured.
+Critical historical buildings such as Nykirken, Tollboden, the Rosenkrantz Tower, and Håkonshallen were severely damaged but later restored.

-In 1955, the last devastating fire took place, when 1/3 of Bryggen burnt down.
-The area was investigated by archaeologists, and they discovered the first settlement of Bergen.
-The Bryggen Museum stands there today.
+The last devastating fire occurred in 1955, when one-third of Bryggen burned down.
+Archaeologists investigated the area and discovered the first settlement of Bergen.
+Today, the Bryggen Museum stands there.

 Welcome to the Hidden North